-- A copy of all contract agreements (i.e. both central and regional contracts) must be provided to the EO (Governance & Operations) for central filing and to ensure the contracts register is updated. - The Chief Executive is authorised to commit expenditure up to the levels approved in the budgets subject to the limitations specified in these Regulations. - The Chief Executive has authority to vire between budgets up to £10,000 and up to £20,000 with the endorsement of the Hon Treasurer.
-Any virement above this sum must be agreed by the Board of Trustees - In line with good finance practice, all contracts should be subject to periodic market testing to ensure the Institution continues to secure best value.
+- A copy of all contract agreements (i.e. both central and regional contracts) must be provided to accounts@ciht.org.uk for central filing and to ensure the contracts register is updated. - The Chief Executive is authorised to commit expenditure up to the levels approved in the budgets subject to the limitations specified in these Regulations. - The Chief Executive has authority to vire between budgets up to £15,000 and up to £30,000 with the endorsement of the Hon Treasurer.
+Any virement above this sum must be agreed by the Board of Trustees. - In line with good financial practice, all contracts should be subject to periodic market testing to ensure the Institution continues to secure best value.